Pvt. Maynard C. Cravens

 and two brothers, he grew up in Hart County,

-and worked on the family farm until he became a
+eighth grade and worked on the family farm until

 Maynard was inducted into the U.S. Army on January 21, 1941, in Louisville, Kentucky. and was sent to Fort Knox, Kentucky, for basic training.
 It is not known what specific training he received during basic training, but it is known that he was assigned to D Company, 192nd Tank Battalion, at that time.
 The company had been a Kentucky National Guard Tank Company from Harrodsburg and the Army attempted to fill the company out with men from its home state.

 In the late summer of 1941, the battalion was sent to Camp Polk, Louisiana, and took part in maneuvers there.
 It was after the maneuvers that it was ordered to remain at the base instead of returning to Ft.
 Knox.
 The soldiers had not idea why they had been ordered to remain at the fort.
 About two weeks later, on the side of a hill, the soldiers were informed they were being sent overseas.
 Those who were married or 29 years old or older were allowed to resign from federal service.
 Replacements for these men came from the 753rd Tank Battalion.

 On the island the soldiers received inoculations and physicals.
 Those found to have minor medical conditions were held back and scheduled to rejoin the battalion at a later date.
 The battalion traveled west to the Philippine Islands.
 There, they were taken to Fort Stotsenburg and housed in tents along the main road.
 It was during this time that D Company was attached to the 194th Tank Battalion.